dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Data Storage/README.md

 * SharedPreferences

 The important thing to know is that Android does not encrypt this data, therefore anyone or any app can go to that path and read the stored data.
-Therefore, we advise developers to not use these type of data storage techniques when storing secure information such as username and passwords since this information can be accessed by anyone.
+Therefore, we advise developers to not use these types of data storage techniques when storing secure information such as username and passwords since this information can be accessed by anyone.
-In this tutorial, we will build a simple Android app that allows users to store their usernames and passwords using SharedPreferences data storage, after that we will demonstrate how this data can be accessed and read.
+In this tutorial, we will build a simple Android app that allows users to store their usernames and passwords using SharedPreferences, after that we will demonstrate how this data can be accessed and read.

 ### Steps to Build the App